quetzyg/IoTap/README.md

 ### Broader Device Support

-While the above devices have been successfully tested, IoTap is designed with flexibility and broad compatibility in mind, meaning that it should support a greater number of Shelly Gen1 and Gen2 devices.
+While the above devices have been successfully tested, IoTap is designed with flexibility and broad compatibility in mind, meaning that it should already support a greater number of Shelly Gen1 and Gen2 devices.

 ### Hardware and Vendor Collaboration